 The whole family should be invited along for the visit while the physician is busy interviewing.

-“Compare two different approaches,” Steve says.
+“Compare two different approaches,” Giglietta says.
 “One facility invites the family and has an itinerary lined out for them, another doesn’t.
 Or the second invites the family but then ignores them once they’re there, and the family members just hang out.”
 The second is disastrous to successfully recruiting a physician.

 As the physician interviews, the family should enjoy a tour of the area, its schools, parks, zoos, and other points of interest, especially the ones uncovered in phone interviews as potentially appealing to the family.
 It will paint a picture for them of what it would be like to live in your community.